NEW Retirement Rules: 15 Guidelines for Financial Security in a Brave New World

 Another advantage of longer lives is that multiple generations are living and interacting with each other.
 Today’s retirees often find themselves caring for themselves, their children and their own parents.

 This can be a source of great financial complexity.
-Retirement rule #7 is that you may need to think of multiple generations.
+You may need to think of multiple generations.
 Your retirement plan should include what both older and younger family members might expect or need from you.

 You can also consider ways to leverage their resources as well.